hanno-meister/synalinks/docs/Deployment/Enabling LM Tracing.md

 LiteLLMInstrumentor().instrument(tracer_provider=tracer_provider)
 ```

-You are done, MLflow is now configured.
+You are done, Arize Phoenix is now configured.

 To launch Arize Phoenix server, first pull the docker image with the following command.